Last Updated June, 2020

 Food in Northern Spain is Something To Travel For

 A culinary richness of the North coast of Spain is represented by a variety of seafood dishes, meat, fresh vegetables and fruits, excellent cheeses and wines.
 A choice of seafood is so wide that it’s easy to get lost when in the store or restaurant.

-Cocido montañes, a thick soup made from white beans, meat (pork, ham), cabbage and blood sausage, is a traditional dish of the region, especially in mountain areas.
-Paella is very popular too.
-But here it comes mainly with seafood.
+Cocido montañes, a thick soup made from white beans, meat (pork, ham), cabbage, and blood sausage, is a traditional dish of the region, especially in mountain areas.
+Paella with seafood and mussels in white wine broth are very popular too.

 It Is One of The Least Populated and Touristy Regions

 Northern Spain is perfect for those who appreciate quietness, serenity, and a slower pace of life.
 In general, the region is not heavily populated, so it never feels too busy.
 Even in larger cities you rarely get disturbed by a hectic lifestyle.
 During the high tourist season (which is usually summer) you won’t find nearly as many tourists as in Southern Spain.

 A small population and the absence of a large number of visitors and tourists, a competent policy of local authorities in respect of nature and the environment have allowed this region to remain almost in its original state.